meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-09-advanced-function-usage/javascript-advanced-functions-collection-processing-methods.md

-# Lesson: Collection-Processing Methods (JavaScript Advanced Functions)
+# Lesson: Collection-processing Methods (JavaScript Advanced Functions)

 As programmers, we wonder about the world, come up with questions, and then ask a computer to help us manipulate data to find answers.
 Many of those questions can be resolved by "polling" every member in a collection.
 We'd typically "poll" each number in the collection and feed that value to a calculation _or_ aggregate that value into a running value (like a total).